imoralescs/imoralescs.github.io/doctrine.md

 # Doctrine

+## ORM

+Object relational mapper, that mean that every database table have a PHP Class.

+Entity - a class that doctrine will map to a database table.

 ## ORM implementas Data Mapper and Unit of Work design patterns.

 Data mapper is a layer designed to synchronize data stored in database with their related object of the domian layer.
 In the Doctrine terminology, a Data Mapper is called an Entity Manager.
 Entities are plain old PHP objects of the domain layer.